Employers

 The process is as follows:

-- Employers contact us and request an interview date.
+• Employers contact us to post a job and request an interview date.

-- We collect the required application materials from students and send them to the employer 7-10 days before the interview date.
+• We collect the required application materials from students and email them to the employer two weeks before the interview date.

 Resume Collection

-- After the deadline, the applications are emailed in one group to the employer.
+• After the deadline, the applications are emailed in one batch to the employer.

-You can post notices for permanent, part-time, and summer positions at anytime.
-Job postings stay in our job database for one month; extensions may be made if the job is not filled within that time.
+You can post notices for post graduate, part-time, and summer positions at anytime.
+Job postings typically stay in our job database for one month; application deadline extensions may be made if the job is not filled within that time.

 Students can contact you directly, or we can collect the requested application materials electronically and email them to you in one batch.